Gunsmoke: Matt Dillon

 Matt Dillon was played on radio by William Conrad and on television by James Arness.
 Two versions of the same pilot episode titled "Mark Dillon Goes to Gouge Eye" were produced with Rye Billsbury and Howard Culver playing Marshal Mark Dillon as the lead, not yet played by Conrad.
 Mcadonnell and Meston both knew when they took over the project that they wanted Conrad as their lead, but CBS objected, likely due to his already heavy presence in film and radio productions.
-Conrad later recounted "I think when they started casting for it, somebody said, 'Good Christ, lets not get Bill Conrad, we're up to you-know where with Bill Conrad.'
+Conrad later recounted "I think when they started casting for it, somebody said, 'Good Christ, let's not get Bill Conrad, we're up to you-know where with Bill Conrad.'
 So they auditioned everybody, and as a last resort they called me.
 And I went in and read about two lines...and the next day they called me and said, 'Okay you have the job.'"

 Dillon, as portrayed by Conrad, was a lonely, isolated man, toughened by a hard life.
 Macdonnell later claimed, "Much of Matt Dillon's character grew out of Bill Conrad."
 He continued, "he became a rugged Western marshal.
 There are times, in fact, that you can't tell where Matt Dillon begins and Bill Conrad ends off."